CSSS/csss-site-backend/README.md

 - (pending) and more!

 ## Local Development

-see [the csss-backend wiki](https://github.com/CSSS/csss-site-backend/wiki/Local-Setup) for details on how to run the REST API locally on your own machine.
+See [the csss-backend wiki](https://github.com/CSSS/csss-site-backend/wiki/Local-Setup) for details on how to run the REST API locally on your own machine.

+If you're planning to read through the source code, please check out this project's [naming conventions](https://github.com/CSSS/csss-site-backend/wiki/Naming-conventions).

 ## Important Directories

 - `config/` configuration files for the server machine
 - `src/`
     - `alembic` for database migrations